Skip to content

 How do I cancel my subscription?

-You can cancel your subscription at any time by running shorebird account downgrade.
 You will continue to have all the features of a paid account until the end of your billing period.

 Can I pay for a year in advance?